qunosteve/Amphitheatre/README.md

-## Elucidation: Ape Society Intellectual Property vs In-Game Items
+## Elucidation: Ape Society Intellectual Property & Assets vs In-Game Items

 The ownership of "The Ape Society" assets and intellectual property consists of a distributed group of owners who collectively own a set of virtual apes with unique characteristics and attributes.
 These apes are part of a larger digital ecosystem where ownership and transactions are recorded on a blockchain, ensuring transparency and security.
 Through a DAO vote authenticated by the Cardano blockchain, the owners of The Ape Society have permitted the developers of the Amphitheatre, which consists of a custom module for the game Mount and Blade 2: Bannerlord, to utilize the Intellectual Property (IP) associated with these virtual apes for use in Mount and Blade 2: Bannerlord.